What is Affidavit of Support?

-- A joint sponsor simply must prove that he/she is capable enough to individually satisfy the desired financial requirements.
+- A joint sponsor needs to prove that they meet the income requirements.

 - There can also be a relative of the petitioning (main) sponsor living in the same household, where he/she may act as a household member that contributes income.

-- This household member shall be at least 18 years old.
+- This household member must be at least 18 years old.

 - In such a case, this member must submit the Form I-864A, Contract Between Sponsor and Household Member, along with the main sponsor’s Form I-864, Affidavit of Support.

-- Unlike the joint sponsor, while submitting this Form-864A, the household member is adding his or her income to the main sponsor’s income.
+- The household member is adding his or her income to the main sponsor’s income.

 When to file the Form?